 iii).
 Software Developers: It can take thousands of dollars to develop software, an app or a plugin.
 Before you release it for sale, you have to test for bugs (errors).

-However, if you’ve got a decent email list, you can let your subscribers try the beta version, in exchange for their honest feedback.
+However, if you’ve got a decent email list, you can let your email subscribers try the beta version, in exchange for their honest feedback.
 Without an email list, even if you let random people beta test for you, they might not send useful feedback.
 That’s because you didn’t build a meaningful relationship with them.

 iv).
 Public Speakers, Consultants: Are you a keynote speaker or presenting at an upcoming conference or event?
 You could significantly increase the number of attendees, if you send invitations to your email list subscribers.
 Consultants also need an email list, in order to maintain a steady flow of clients.

 v).
-Digital Marketers, Information Marketers: Digital marketers can use email marketing to improve online credibility and communicate with their prospects.
+Digital Marketers, Information Marketers: Digital marketers can use email campaigns to improve online credibility and communicate with their prospects.
 If you sell information online, make no mistake about it – growing an email list will give you a solid advantage.

 vi).
-Manufacturers, Wholesalers & Retailers: People in this group who deal in physical products (e.g., shoes, apparel, cars, sports equipment) can use email marketing to notify prospects and customers about new deals, new arrivals and new developments in their product lines.
+Manufacturers, Wholesalers & Retailers: People in this group who deal in physical products (e.g., shoes, apparel, cars, sports equipment) can use email marketing campaigns to notify prospects and customers about new deals, new arrivals and new developments in their product lines.

 Benefits of email marketing: Email marketing has at least 10 benefits that make it worth your while to invest in growing a loyal list of subscribers.